Form factors, spectral and K\"all\'en-Lehmann representation in nonlocal quantum gravity: Generalized spectral and Källén--Lehmann representations

 A physical interpretation of the difference between $\Delta$ and $\Delta_{\rm to}$ could be the following.
-On one hand, $\Delta(x-y)$ relates two fields at arbitrary points $x$ and $y$, which can even have separation as small as, or smaller than, the length $\lst$ at which violations of micro-causality happen, where $\lst$ is the fundamental scale implicit in the dimensionless argument $\lst^2\B$ of the form factors.
-On the other hand, the time-ordered part $\Delta_{\rm to}(x-y)$ is the correlation function of nonlocal fields calculated on a complete basis of on-shell states, a notion that implies a measurement at scales $\gg\lst$ for particles such that $\lst m\ll 1$.
+On one hand, $\Delta(x-y)$ relates two fields at arbitrary points $x$ and $y$, which can even have separation as small as, or smaller than, the length $\lst$ at which violations of micro-causality happen, where $\lst$ is the fundamental scale implicit in the dimensionless argument $\lst^2\B$ of the form factors.\footnote{Scattering amplitudes in nonlocal quantum field theories satisfy the Bogoliubov causality condition \cite{Alebastrov:1973np}.
+That means that the quantum theory is safe from causality violations.
+However, some authors \cite{Carone:2016eyp,Boos:2019fbu,Boos:2019zml} argued about the occurrence of causality violations in the classical theory at the nonlocality scale $\lst$.
+If so, such violations would occur at a scale where the classical theory should break down, while they do not really happen in the quantum nonlocal theory, as discussed in \cite{Alebastrov:1973np}.
+Moreover, one may wonder whether, in the classical theory, micro-instances of causality violation could add up to break causality also at macroscopic scales.
+This cumulative effect, however, does not happen, for instance, in the form of a Shapiro time delay \cite{Giaccari:2018nzr}.
+Thus, at a classical level a macroscopic observer would not experience violations of macro-causality even if there were violations of micro-causality; see also the discussion in \cite{Briscese:2019twl}.} On the other hand, the time-ordered part $\Delta_{\rm to}(x-y)$ is the correlation function of nonlocal fields calculated on a complete basis of on-shell states, a notion that implies a measurement at scales $\gg\lst$ for particles such that $\lst m\ll 1$.
 In fact, re-establishing dimensionful units, we have that $\H(z)$ is a function of $z\coloneqq -\lst^2(k^2+m^2)$.
 Then, the IR limit $\lst^2 k^2\to 0$ coincides with the on-shell limit $-k^2-m^2\to 0$ when $\lst m\ll 1$, since in both cases one has $z\simeq -\lst^2k^2\to 0$.
 At scales $\gg\lst$, macro-causality is respected and time ordering acquires the usual interpretation.